Skip to main content

 A total of 15 minutes is set aside for public statements at the beginning of each meeting which may be extended by resolution of Council.
 To ensure an equal and fair opportunity is provided to address Council, a period of five minutes per speaker will be allocated.

-Any Town of Claremont elector, or group of electors, can petition the Council.
+Any Town of Claremont elector, or group of electors, can submit a petition to Council.
 A petition is a formal written document appealing to Council in respect of a particular cause.

 The Town of Claremont Meeting Procedures Local Law 2018 sets out the requirements for submitting a petition.
 To be accepted, a petition is required to: